 “Packs a punch tae”, advises Sandy.
 “Mind no tae drink ower much or ye'll be totterin aboot a aifternin.”

 We laugh and drink some more.
 I remember a mellow, tranquil, happy, drowsy afternoon.
 Sandy wanted to show me the rhubarb patch, so leaving Willie behind, the two of us set off to walk the North drive to the North Lodge.
 The rhododendrons on this driveway had reverted to their purple bluish flowers and were lank and spindly.
 The verges were growing nettles and dandelion pompoms that exploded and sent their seeds skyward as we kicked at them in passing.
 Pheasants dart out from under the rhodies and waddle quickly ahead of us, before launching themselves – whirring into the air to avoid our lunging boots.
 Sir or Lady Stewart never used this drive to come or go so they did not care to have us keep it looking trim and neat.

 The North Lodge was empty, its windows boarded up with plywood and the garden was lost and gone to seeded docken, buttercup, nettles, willow herb and dandelion while an old rambling rose struggled to bloom and perfume the air.
 Pushing the weeds aside we reached the rear garden and came upon the huge patch of spreading, shiny green umbeliferous rhubarb leaves.

-I pull thin stems that part easily from the dark corms.
+I pulled thin stems that part easily from the dark corms.
 The rhubarb stems are white, turning to deep red then to green.
-I break off the leaves and bite into the white fleshy fruit; it is juicy, tart but rich with earthy flavour.
+I broke off the leaves and bite into the white fleshy fruit; it is juicy, tart but rich with earthy flavour.

 “Aye, tak a bunnel hame wi ye and cook it up wi some sugar.
 Hae it wi some custard.
 Cannae beat it fur flavour.”